Classes

 Home Reading:

 We ask that you read with your child as often as possible and sign their reading record a minimum of twice weekly in line with school policy.
-We will check reading records and change reading books every Friday.
+We will check reading records and change reading books every Thursday.
 We monitor reading, homework and PE kits as part of our Assertive Mentoring Scheme.

 Homework

-Homework will be issued each Thursday and should be completed each week and handed in by each Tuesday to achieve GREEN for Homework in Assertive Mentoring.
+Homework will be issued each Thursday and should be completed each week and handed in by the following Tuesday to achieve GREEN for Homework in Assertive Mentoring.
 If it is handed it in on Wednesday or Thursday you will achieve YELLOW.
 If you don’t hand your homework in you will be RED for that week.

 Other important information: